sethvs/sthVault/docs/en-us/Set-sthVaultProperty.md

 ```

 ## DESCRIPTION
-Set-sthVaultProperty function add the new properties or changes values of the existing properties in the vault.
+Set-sthVaultProperty function adds new properties or changes values of the existing properties in the vault.

 Properties can be of three types: **PlainText**, **SecureString**, and **Credential**.